 That brings me to today!

-I visited Istanbul many times and even once brought my son Stefan to feel the atmosphere of this magnificent city where three religions live for centuries.
-Where people see each other in the eyes!
+I visited Istanbul many times, and even once brought my son Stefan to feel the atmosphere of this magnificent city where three religions live for centuries.
+Where people look at each other in the eyes!
 Good or not but in the eyes!
 Here the eyes are the doors of the soul!
 I saw that here many times and felt the genuine hospitality and warmth human being gives to another every time I visited Istanbul.

 Before going to the Saint Nicholas let me tell you that he weaves his net slowly but steadily with the plan to clean the searching soul, both by tears and by confession.
 When I say confession, does not need to be with the priest.
 It can be with self.
 Confess and ask for forgiveness!
 Its easy and it does not take much time of your life!

 So, my encounters here were “planed” by my, by our Saint Nicholas!
 Before deciding to steal some days of my busy schedule and the struggle for surviving I was looking what to see in Istanbul that I have not seen before!
-The idea came to Fener and Balat area as I visited it only once and briefly.
-It was a rainy day of the 6th of January 2020, Epiphany Day, and I attended the liturgy held by His Holiness Patriarch Bartholomew.
+The idea came to Fener and Balat area as I visited that area only once and briefly.
+I remember that it was a rainy day of the 6th of January 2020, Epiphany Day, when I attended the liturgy held by His Holiness Patriarch Bartholomew.
 It was a memorable experience and I then knew that this was just the beginning!
 There at the entrance I had a beautiful encounter with an amazing Turkish policeman who greeted me with a huge smile when he saw me approaching and asked me where do I come from.
 When I answered he hugged me and wish me a great stay in Istanbul!
 That can never be forgotten.

 I decided to make my “port” of stay in Balat and found the hotel overlooking the Golden Horn called TROYA!